 California residents are limited to two such requests to know/access their data in any 12-month period (whether directly or via an authorized agent).

 Right to Request Deletion

 With certain exceptions as described below, California residents have the right to request deletion of their personal information, and can make the request directly or via an authorized agent.
-They can do so by emailing [email protected] or by exercising that right via one of the other options identified in the Contact Methods section of this Notice.
+They can do so by emailing [email protected] or via one of the other options identified in the Contact Methods section of this Notice.

 In accordance with the CCPA, in situations where Zovio is a “Service Provider”, it will inform the requestor that he/she must send their request to the organization entrusting the personal information to Zovio.
 Zovio will honor any requests for deletion that are then re-routed by that organization, return the confirmation to that organization, and otherwise fulfill its CCPA responsibilities in relation to such a request.